 PRO TIP: Did you know that if you sign up for Creative Market’s email list you get 6 free goodies in your inbox each week?
 They often include stunning stock photos, backgrounds and vectors that you can use for your blog images and graphics.

 Did you know that using pictures that you don’t have the rights to can get you in legal trouble?
-And if you did, what are some of your favourite stock photo websites?
+And if you did, what are some of your favorite stock photo websites?